Burketown: Exploration

 On 2 August 1841, Captain J. Lort Stokes was the first European to discover the mouth of a river, which he named the "Albert" after Albert, Prince Consort.
-Stokes' party ascended the river for a distance of 50 river miles in a long boat in a search of fresh water.
-Having followed a bumper wet season Stokes was greeted by endless grassy plains, which he named "The Plains of Promise" after a day of exploration.
+Stokes' party ascended the river for a distance of 50 river miles in a long boat in search of fresh water.
+Having followed a bumper wet season, Stokes was greeted by endless grassy plains, which he named "The Plains of Promise" after a day of exploration.
 The area was originally named for the 'Plains of Promise' or 'Province of Albert' after Prince Albert, the Queen's Consort in 1841.

 Town establishment

-Burketown, or "Burke Town", was named in honour of explorer Robert O'Hara Burke, who died shortly after making the first recorded successful south-north crossing of the continent in 1860-1.
+Burketown, or "Burke Town", was named in honour of explorer Robert O'Hara Burke, who died shortly after making the first recorded successful south-north crossing of the continent in 1860–61.
 The first European settlers arrived in the local region not long after Burke and partner William John Wills' expedition.
-By the mid-1860s, several cattle stations - including Gregory Downs, Floraville, and Donors Hill - had been founded inland from the present site of Burketown.
+By the mid-1860s, several cattle stations – including Gregory Downs, Floraville, and Donors Hill – had been founded inland from the present site of Burketown.
 Burketown was formally established in 1865 by Robert Towns, chiefly to serve as a port and supply centre for his extensive properties in the Gulf country.
-Towns chartered a small vessel the Jacmel Packet and on 12 June 1865 it arrived off the mouth of the Albert River.
+Towns chartered a small vessel, the Jacmel Packet, and on 12 June 1865 it arrived off the mouth of the Albert River.
 The goods were eventually landed on the present site of Burketown.
 Towns, a prominent Sydney pastoralist and financier, also established Townsville in the same year.

-By September 1865 the population was about 40 and by October a store and a hotel were under construction, the balance of buildings were humpies.
+By September 1865 the population was about 40 and by October a store and a hotel were under construction; the rest of buildings were humpies.
 Rations and grog were plentiful but already one evil was noted: prices for goods were so high that some intended settlers could not stay.
 The town grew; however currency, both notes and coins, were so short in early Burketown that the business people issued their own currency, dubbed "shinplaster" or "calabashers".
 These were in the form of IOU's hand printed on tissue paper so that they had as short a life as possible.
 In February 1866 Lieutenant Wentworth D'Arcy UHR with 8 troopers and accompanied by William Landsborough, the first Police Magistrate, rode into Burketown where everyone carried a pistol and where a successful shop keeper could ride well, shoot well and be an able pugilist.
-The pioneer spirit was indomitable and the first official race meeting was held 25 July 1866 with prize money at $200 (sic).
+The pioneer spirit was indomitable and the first official race meeting was held on 25 July 1866 with prize money at $200 (sic).
 In October 1868 Towns and Co traded wool, tallow, hides and skins between Sweers Island and Batavia.

 Burketown Post Office opened on 1 July 1866, closed in 1871 and reopened in 1883.